Investment Grade vs Non Investment Grade Bonds: 25+ Year Comparison Through Q1 2026

 Fitch BBB- or higher

 These ratings aren’t merely arbitrary labels—they represent a comprehensive assessment of a bond issuer’s financial health, stability, and ability to meet payment obligations.
+For the CRE translation of the BBB- / Baa3 cutoff, see why the investment grade threshold matters in NNN real estate pricing.
 Investment grade bonds typically come from well-established corporations, governments, and municipalities with strong balance sheets and reliable cash flows.

 Non-Investment Grade: The Higher-Risk Landscape